bigscience-workshop/petals/README.md

 sudo docker run --net host --ipc host --gpus all --volume petals-cache:/cache --rm \
     learningathome/petals:main python -m petals.cli.run_server bigscience/bloom-petals
 ```

+🔒 This does not allow others to run custom code on your computer.
+Learn more about security [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 💬 If you have any issues or feedback, please join [our Discord server](https://discord.gg/D9MwApKgWa)!